SebastianHopgood/bank-customer-churn-analysis/README.md

 This section focuses on identifying key patterns and relationships in the data that influence customer churn.
 Rather than listing all intermediate steps, it highlights the most meaningful insights.

 ### **1. Age Group vs Churn Rate**
-* Older customers have significantly higher churn (45%) compared to younger customers (8%), indicating that churn risk increases with age.
+* Middle aged people ages 50-59 have the highest churn rate (56%).
+Age groups 40-49 and 60-69 also have high churn rates which are 31% and 35%.
 * [View SQL Query](https://github.com/SebastianHopgood/bank-customer-churn-analysis/blob/3c1277b6de565995a52534455967439263b34a3a/sql/analysis_queries/age_group_vs_churn_rate.sql)

 ### **2. Active Member vs Churn Rate**